 Advancing Solutions Together

 America’s biopharmaceutical companies are committed to advancing innovative treatment options for pediatric patients.
-Collaboration will be instrumental in harnessing innovative research approaches and addressing the scientific and operational challenges to conducting pediatric research.
+Collaboration is instrumental to harness innovative research approaches and address the scientific and operational challenges to conduct pediatric research.

 Collaborative, pre-competitive initiatives can help address some of the identified scientific and operational challenges in pediatric oncology medicine development.

-- In October 2016, Children’s Cause for Cancer Advocacy (CCCA), PhRMA, and BIO convened a workshop that brought together, for the first time, the full spectrum of key pediatric oncology stakeholders to address some of the identified scientific and operational challenges in pediatric oncology medicine development.
-(These included 15 biopharmaceutical companies, patient and provider advocacy groups, FDA, NIH, and some of the country’s leading pediatric oncologists).
+- In October 2016, the Children’s Cause for Cancer Advocacy (CCCA), PhRMA, and Biotechnology Innovation Organization (BIO) convened a workshop that brought together, for the first time, the full spectrum of key pediatric oncology stakeholders to address some of the identified scientific and operational challenges in pediatric oncology medicine development.
+Participants included 15 biopharmaceutical companies, patient and provider advocacy groups, FDA, NIH, and some of the country’s leading pediatric oncologists.
 The workshop participants resolved to work together to pursue the creation of a pre-competitive public-private partnership to explore potential approaches to solving identified challenges.